FAQ: Paying for charging at Charging Stations electric cars

 How important is accessibility?

-Companies must continuously innovate to improve the payment experience so that it is as seamless as possible.
-This includes implementing charging stations that support the use of various currencies and international payment methods.
-Through AFIR, the charging infrastructure in Europe will become even more accessible, with a greater presence of POS-equipped columns, making it easier to use even for those who are not technologically inclined or prefer traditional payment methods.
+Companies must continuously innovate to improve the payment experience so that it is as seamless as possible .
+This includes the creation of Charging Stations support the use of various currencies and international payment methods.
+Thanks to AFIR, the charging infrastructure in Europe will become even more accessible, with a greater presence of charging stations equipped with POS terminals, facilitating use even for those who are not technologically inclined or prefer traditional payment methods.

 Another key point is accessibility.
 Charging stations should be designed with the user in mind, providing a clear indication of charging costs and facilitating the payment process for everyone, including people who are elderly or have disabilities.
 Powy has been working for years to expand its charging network, making it more state-of-the-art and not forgetting accessibility and technological development.